ltelab/disdrodb/CONTRIBUTING.rst

 ---------------------

 -  Once your Pull Request is ready, ask the maintainers to review your code.
--  When you are done with the changes suggested by the reviewers, do another  self review of the code and write a comment to notify the reviewer, that the Pull Request is ready for another iteration.
+-  When you complete the changes suggested by reviewers, do another self-review of the code and write a comment to notify the reviewer that the Pull Request is ready for another iteration.
--  Resolve all the review comments, making sure they are all addressed before another review iteration.
+-  Resolve all review comments, ensuring they are all addressed before the next review iteration.
--  If you are not going to follow a code review recommendations, please add a comment explaining why you think the reviewer suggestion is not relevant.
+-  If you are not going to follow a code review recommendation, please add a comment explaining why you think the reviewer's suggestion is not relevant.
--  Avoid writing comment like “done” of “fixed” on each code review comment.
+-  Avoid writing comments like "done" or "fixed" on each code review comment.
-   Reviewers assume you will do all suggested changes, unless you have a reason not to do some of them.
+   Reviewers assume you will make all suggested changes unless you have a reason not to implement some of them.

 Credits